cran-task-views/MissingData/MissingData.md

     `r pkg("NPBayesImputeCat")` also implements multiple imputation by joint modeling for categorical variables but using a Bayesian approach.
 -   `r pkg("mi")`, `r pkg("mice")`, and `r pkg("smcfcs")` implement *multiple
     imputation by Chained Equations*.
-Other packages are based on or extends `r pkg("mice")`, like `r pkg("miceFast")`, which provides an alternative implementation of mice imputation methods using object oriented style programming and C++, `r pkg("bootImpute")`, which performs
+Other packages are based on or extend `r pkg("mice")`, like `r pkg("miceFast")`, which provides an alternative implementation of mice imputation methods using object oriented style programming and C++, `r pkg("bootImpute")`, which performs